hrc2/third_arm_project/README.md

 ### Dependencies and Setup
 You should have ROS-Noetic installed.
 Clone the repo into a catkin workspace.
 PyPot is used to control the Dynamixel Motors.

-Install PyPot: `python3 -m pip install PyPot`
+To install PyPot: `python3 -m pip install PyPot`
 <!-- Install PyPot (Python 2.7): `pip install PyPot==3.3.1`   -->

 Temporarily set USB port permissions, example for ACM0 usb port using: `sudo chmod 0777 /dev/ttyACM0`